tud-amt/tud-amt.github.io/content/authors/Ran/_index.md

   - Alumni
 ---

-Ran is postdoctoral researcher at PAAM lab.
-His research interests include fracture phenomena in composites at the microscale.
+Ran was postdoctoral researcher at PAAM lab.
+He explored fracture phenomena in composites at the microscale.